Film Independent Wed 11.13.2024

 Cast: Cillian Murphy, Eileen Walsh, Emily Watson

 Why We’re Excited: Adapted from Claire Keegan’s 2021 novel, Cillian Murphy returns to the screen after last year’s critical and commercial smash hit, Oppenheimer, with Mielants’ historical drama about the Magdalene Laundries/asylums scandal in 1980s Ireland.
 A coal merchant and father of five, Bill (Murphy), inadvertently discovers a young girl who is held captive by the nuns at a local convent simply because she is pregnant and unmarried.
 At a time when the Catholic Church rules over every facet of life in the country, does he risk his standing in the community and his own family to help the girl?
 Spirit Awards alum Watson (King Lear, Gosford Park) plays the menacing Mother superior of the convent, Sister Mary.
-Check out our virtual Q&A here.
+Check out our Q&A from our virtual Film Independent Presents screening here.

 MARIA